-The PhD in Clinical-Community Psychology is accredited by the American Psychological Association as a clinical psychology program.
+The PhD in Clinical-Community Psychology is accredited by the American Psychological Association1 as a clinical psychology program.

 The PhD in Clinical-Community Psychology with Rural, Indigenous Emphasis integrates clinical, community, and cultural psychology with a focus on rural, Indigenous issues and an applied emphasis on the integration of research and practice.
 The program advances academic excellence, promotes innovative and practical research, and provides solid graduate training in clinical-community psychology.